 Circuit diagram of the RGB color detector using TCS3200

-Brain of the circuit is Arduino Uno R3 board having ATmega328 or ATmega328P microcontroller (MCU).
-It has 14 digital input/output (I/O) pins and six analogue input pins, 32k flash memory, 16MHz crystal oscillator, USB connection, power jack, ICSP header and reset button.
+The central component of the circuit is the Arduino Uno R3 board, which features either the ATmega328 or ATmega328P microcontroller (MCU).
+There are 14 I/O pins and six analogue input pins, as well as 32k flash memory, a 16MHz crystal oscillator, USB connection, power jack, ICSP header, and reset button.

-TCS3200 module has eight pins as shown in Fig. 4.
-This module consists of programmable color light-to-frequency converters that combine configurable silicon photodiodes and current-to-frequency converter on a single monolithic CMOS integrated circuit.
-Output is square-wave (50 per cent duty cycle) with frequency directly proportional to light intensity (irradiance).
+The TCS3200 module includes eight pins, as illustrated in Figure 4.
+This module comprises programmable color light-to-frequency converters that integrate configurable silicon photodiodes and current-to-frequency converter on one monolithic CMOS integrated circuit.
+The output consists of a square wave with a 50 percent duty cycle, where the frequency is directly correlated to the brightness of light.

 Pin diagram of the TCS3200 color sensor module

-Digital inputs and outputs allow direct interface to the MCU or other logic circuitry.
-Output enable (OE) places the output in high-impedance state for multiple units sharing an MCU input line.
-In TCS3200, the light-to-frequency converter reads an 8×8 array of photodiodes.
-Sixteen photodiodes have blue filters, another sixteen have green, yet another sixteen have red and remaining sixteen are clear with no filters.
+Digital inputs and outputs enable a direct connection to the MCU or other logic circuits.
+Output enable (OE) causes the output to enter a state of high impedance when multiple units are connected to an MCU input line.
+The light-to-frequency converter in TCS3200 detects light using an 8×8 array of photodiodes.
+There are 16 photodiodes with blue filters, another 16 with green filters, and 16 more with red filters, while the last 16 have no filters and are clear.

 All photodiodes of the same color are connected in parallel.
 Pins S2 and S3 of TCS3200 are used to select the group of photodiodes (red, green, blue and clear) that are active.
 The detailed pin description is shown in Tables I, II and III, respectively.